 Glass and accessories The glass jar is made of 100% recycled glass.
 You’ll also receive a cork lid, gravel, charcoal, and compact soil to create the perfect mini rainforest.

 With Light: A little light with a switcher attached to the cork lid to illuminate your terrarium and add a touch of magic to your room at night.
-Please note the AAA batteries are not included.

 No Light: If you prefer just the natural light, you have that option too!